What Engine Does McLaren Use in F1?

 How Has McLaren's F1 Engine Supplier Changed Over Time?

 McLaren has worked with many engine suppliers across its F1 history, and these choices often shaped its results.
-Over time, changes in rules, technology, and partners played a big part in the team's success.
+Over time, changes in rules, technology, and partners played a major part in the team's success.

 McLaren is one of F1's most successful teams, with 189 wins, nine Constructors' titles, and 12 Drivers' titles.
 Those results came with help from different engine makers, showing McLaren's ability to adapt and keep pushing for wins.